-This report was to also detail whether the quotas were ever increased or filled, and statistics concerning the number of Waiver Applications, whether any Waiver Applications were referred to complaints handling, and the outcomes of these processes.

-- 7.23.
-In granting the Fourth Exemption, the Commission limited the scope of the previous exemption by introducing the 20-person quota for the First Period.
-The First, Second and Third Exemptions did not have a quota applied for the First Period, but instead, the Responsible Adult Requirement applied for all passengers aged under 19 years of age. - 7.24.
-Prior to the Fourth Exemption, the Commission agreed to grant exemptions that amounted to a complete ban on passengers aged under 19 travelling without a responsible adult during the First Period unless a waiver was granted, in order to ensure the health, safety and security of passengers and crew.
+- In granting the Third and Fourth Exemptions, the Commission required the Applicant to report to the Commission whether there remained an ongoing safety need for the exemption from section 28 of the ADA.
+This included detailing whether, at the expiry of the Exemption, there were other means to ensure large-scale disruptive events could not occur onboard the Applicant's cruises, including whether there had been a change in the number of such incidents, and whether any new strategies had been implemented and tested.
+This report was to also detail whether the quotas were ever increased or filled, and statistics concerning the number of Waiver Applications, whether any Waiver Applications were referred to complaints handling, and the outcomes of these processes.65 - 6.23 In granting the Fourth Exemption, the Commission limited the scope of the previous exemption by introducing the 20-person quota for the First Period.
+The First, Second and Third Exemptions did not have a quota applied for the First Period, but instead, the Responsible Adult Requirement applied for all passengers aged under 19 years of age. - 6.24 Prior to the Fourth Exemption, the Commission agreed to grant exemptions that amounted to a complete ban on passengers aged under 19 travelling without a responsible adult during the First Period unless a waiver was granted, in order to ensure the health, safety and security of passengers and crew.
 However, having introduced a quota for the First Period to permit up to 20 people who are under 19 years of age and not accompanied by a responsible adult, the Applicant has found no evidence of increased harm by allowing these groups of young people on-board.
-The Applicant extended the quota to 30 on one cruise and has reported no concerns in relation to excessive behaviour or the management of security incidents during this period. - 7.25.
-This and other data provided by the Applicant, pursuant to the reporting conditions the Commission imposed on the Previous Exemptions, suggests that there may not be an ongoing safety need for the exemption. - 7.26.
-The Applicant disagrees, stating in its response to the Commission's preliminary view that rather, these matters demonstrate the prudence of the quota and waiver process by allowing it to proactively consider the risks associated with increased numbers of guests aged between 17-19, and judiciously manage the risks associated with a higher number of Schoolies aged persons onboard.
-The Applicant expresses concern that without the exemption in place it will not have a mechanism to prevent a large-scale unauthorised Schoolies event. - 7.27.
-As set out above at paragraph 6.13, the Applicant has confirmed that, since 2019: - (a) in respect of the First Period the Applicant received only six Waiver Applications and it increased the quota on one cruise from 20 guests to 30 guests.
-The six Waiver Applications were received under the
+The Applicant extended the quota to 30 on one cruise and has reported no concerns in relation to excessive behaviour or the management of security incidents during this period. - 6.25 This and other data provided by the Applicant, pursuant to the reporting conditions the Commission imposed on the Previous Exemptions, suggests that there may not be an ongoing safety need for the exemption. - 6.26 As set out above at paragraph 5.13, the Applicant has confirmed that, since 2019: - (a) in respect of the First Period the Applicant received only six Waiver Applications and it increased the quota on one cruise from 20 guests to 30 guests.
+The six Waiver Applications were received under the Third Exemption when there was no applicable quota of 20 guests for the First Period.

-&lt;sup>65 Supra n.18 at [7.1](b) on pp. 11-12, and Supra n.31 at p.6.
+65 Supra n.18 at [7.1](b) on pp. 11-12, and Supra n.31 at p.6.